 Improve skills of girls affected by menstrual poverty and stigma, their parents and teachers in managing menstrual hygiene at homes and schools creatively and prudently (within available resources).

-This is a 18-months project funded by the British and Foreign School Society (BFSS) and the Government of the Faroe Islands, which started in March 2021.
+This is an 18-month project funded by the British and Foreign School Society (BFSS) and the Government of the Faroe Islands, which started in March 2021.
 The total budget for the project is £90,643.
 The Allan & Nesta Ferguson Trust has contributed an additional £17,500 to the Happy Maths Hub project.